Exploring Bowen Park: A Natural Haven in Nanaimo's Heart

 Bowen Park is named after George and James Bowen, brothers and owners of Western Fuel Company based in San Fransico.
 With the condition that the land is used for park purposes only, the brothers donated the parkland to the City of Nanaimo in 1918.
 However, the official land title registration didn't take place until 1931.

-Park development, expansion and improvements started in 1953, when the Rotary Club of Nanaimo established the Bowen Park Development Association.
-And in 1958, Harry Wipper, the new manager for the Civic Properties and Recreation Commission board, created a ten-year master plan for the park.
+Park development, expansion and improvements started in 1953 when the Rotary Club of Nanaimo established the Bowen Park Development Association.
+In 1958, Harry Wipper, the new manager for the Civic Properties and Recreation Commission board, created a ten-year master plan for the park.

 During that 10-year span, the recreation complex, outdoor pool, tennis courts and lawn bowling green were established.

-In 1963, the Billy Lewis Centenary Memorial Rose Garden was erected and dedicated to Mr. Lewis’ 100th birthday.
-And in 1975, the Hailey Rhododendron Grove was established, thanks to the 350 rhododendron hybrids donated by Mrs. Ellen Hailey.
-These unique variations were from her own personal collection, and unknowingly she created what experts say may be one of a kind still to this day.
+In 1963, the Billy Lewis Centenary Memorial Rose Garden was erected and dedicated to Mr. Lewis' 100th birthday.
+In 1975, the Hailey Rhododendron Grove was established, thanks to the 350 rhododendron hybrids donated by Mrs. Ellen Hailey.
+These unique variations were from her own personal collection, and unknowingly, she created what experts say may be one of a kind still to this day.

-Mallard ducks at Bowen Park duck pond.
+Duck Pond at Bowen Park in Nanaimo.
 Vancouver Island View

 Sports Activities

 Bowen Park has the only outdoor volleyball sand courts in Nanaimo and is home to a championship disc golf course.
-Discs can be borrowed from the registration centre during business hours for those who’d like to try this sport.
-There’s both an active and thriving lawn bowling and curling club, especially amongst Nanaimo seniors.
-And the park’s sports fields, tennis courts, horseshoe pitches and lacrosse box are usually hopping with activity.
+Discs can be borrowed from the registration centre during business hours for those who want to try this sport.
+There's an active, thriving lawn bowling and curling club, especially among Nanaimo seniors.
+The park’s sports fields, tennis courts, horseshoe pitches and lacrosse boxes usually hop with activity.

 Children and youth love the two playgrounds and skate park.